 A big thing to watch for with sweet lime tree care is temperature.
 Sweet limes can be grown in the garden or do nicely in containers as long as the ambient temps are 50 degrees F. (10 C.) or more.
 Container growing is nice since the tree can be moved to shelter if inclement weather is expected.

-Also, hot, hot temperature can also affect your sweet lime.
-Be sure to water the tree every 7-10 days if it is in the ground and up to every day if container grown depending upon rain and temperature factors.
+Also, hot temperatures can also affect your sweet lime.
+Be sure to water the tree every 7-10 days if it is in the ground and up to every day if container-grown depending upon rain and temperature factors.